Local SEO

 • Use a dedicated "Leave a Review" page on your website.

-Leveraging the Q&A Section and Messaging
+Leveraging the Q&A section and messaging.

 The Q&A section on your GBP is a powerful, community-driven feature where anyone can ask a question about your business, and anyone can answer.
 This means it requires careful management.